País Is Back: 5 Things to Know and 6 Wines to Try

 2. It Goes by Different Names Around the World

 País is part of a grape family that traveled widely with the Spanish empire.
 It’s known as Criolla Chica in Argentina, Mission in North America, and Listán Negro in Spain’s Canary Islands.
 Same grape, different identities, and each shaped by where it landed.
-Today, some of the most compelling examples come not just from Chile, but also from old bush vines in the Canaries, where Listán Negro has developed its own distinct personality.
+Today, some of the best examples come not just from Chile, but also from old bush vines in the Canaries, where Listán Negro has developed its own personality.

 3. It’s Not the Chilean Red You Expect